ablaom/AreAutomaticsMoreFuelEfficient/README.md

    transformations) and this is the transformation we applied to our two original samples before performing the t-test.

-   Applying Welch's two-sample t-test to the two transformed samples, we obtained a p-value of about 0.0008, which is strong evidence to reject the null-hypothesis.
-In plainer language: **If transmission type makes *no* difference to fuel efficiency, then the probability that we could have obtained the sample observed, or a more extreme sample, is about 1 in 1000.**
+   Applying Welch's two-sided, two-sample t-test to the two transformed samples, we obtained a p-value of about 0.0008, which is strong evidence to reject the null-hypothesis.
+In plainer
+   language: **If transmission type makes *no* difference to fuel efficiency, then the probability that we could have obtained the sample observed, or a more extreme sample, is about 1 in 1000.**

 8. Although some assumptions were necessary to make our analysis,